Easy Roasted Eggplant with Miso and Brown Butter

 Roasted eggplant in ceramic dish with bowl of brown butter miso sauce and garlic.

-One word of caution: butter can go from nutty and caramelized to burnt in a matter of seconds.
-Just be sure to watch it closely the whole time it's cooking and you'll be fine!
+Quick Tip: Butter can go from nutty and caramelized to burnt in a matter of seconds, so you want to keep your eyes on it the entire time it's cooking.

 Ceramic dish with vegetables and cream napkin.